Evidence of Bona Fide Marriage

-It is not enough that you are in love and you believe the marriage is real; you must prove it to an immigration officer who may be skeptical.
+It is not enough that you are in love, and you believe the marriage is real.
+You have the burden of proving to an immigration officer who may be skeptical that your relationship is genuine.
 A legal marriage to a United States citizen or permanent resident alone does not entitle foreign nationals to get or keep permanent residence.
 The marriage must be a bona fide marriage.
-A bona fide marriage for immigration simply is a marriage for love and a shared life together.
+A bona fide marriage for immigration is a marriage for love and a shared life.

 There are several ways to prove a bona fide marriage.
-In addition to a wedding certificate, the following documents are examples of what an immigrant spouse or petitioner may offer as proof of a good faith marriage.
-The list is just a general guide.
-The list is not legal advice about documents for green card marriage that you should use or whether your case has any legal merit.
-Even a good faith marriage alone may not be enough if you are inadmissible and an immigration waiver is unavailable.
+In addition to a wedding certificate and marriage termination documents, the list below contains examples of what an immigrant spouse or petitioner may offer as proof of a good faith marriage.
+The list is a general and not a substitute for legal advice.
+Even a good faith marriage alone may not be enough if you are inadmissible, and an immigration waiver is unavailable.

-Failure to prove that your marriage is in good faith can have serious immigration consequences for you; we firmly recommend that you consult an immigration attorney for legal advice about your case to avoid a denial or delay of your spousal petition or green card.
+Failure to prove that your marriage is in good faith can have serious immigration and financial consequences for you and your spouse.
+As a result, we firmly recommend that you consult an experienced immigration attorney for legal advice about your case to avoid a denial or delay of your spousal petition or green card.